michalhercik/RecSIS/docs/data-model.md

 ## Target

 There are two target models.
 One is stored in PostgreSQL and the second one in MeiliSearch.
 The later is used only for searching courses, degree plans and surveys.
 There is no synchronization between the two models.
 The data in MeiliSearch cannot be changed by webapp and are only updated by ELT process.
 The MeiliSearch data model consists of three indices - courses, degree_plans and surveys.
 The courses index is used to search in courses and only to retrieve relevant course codes.
 Rest of the data is then fetched from PostgreSQL - call to PostgreSQL would have to been made anyway since blueprint is stored there and by this we don't have to combine results from the two sources.

 ### MeiliSearch

 The degree_plans index is used to search in degree plans.
 The surveys index is used to search in surveys.
-Both degree_plans and surveys indexes has all the data needed to display search results.
+Both degree_plans and surveys indices has all the data needed to display search results.
 Exact configuration (including synonyms definition, filterable values and others) can be seen in [init-meili](../scripts/init-meili.ps1).
 Below are examples of documents stored in each index.

 #### degree_plans
 ```json